Articles from 2024

 Why Your LLM Evaluator Is Lying to You

 LLM-as-judge evaluators feel like quality assurance but behave like rubber stamps.
-They fail hardest on the outputs that matter most — edge cases, safety-critical errors, domain-specific nuance.
-Here is what to do instead.
+They fail hardest on the outputs that matter most: edge cases, safety-critical errors, domain-specific nuance.
+What to do instead.

 EngineeringRead more →